Father Joe and I talked about the many personal sacrifices that our neighbors in need make every day.

 Thankfully, we have programs that address these needs.
 At our Day Center at Father Joe’s Villages, for example, we provide restrooms, showers, laundry, computers, a mailing address, friendly conversation and so much more.
 But these necessities provide more than the practical benefits of cleanliness or a way to receive mail.
 They provide hope.

-One of the men, who comes for a shower every week, shared with staff, “showers help wash away the aches and pains of sleeping on the ground.
+One man comes for a shower every week.
+He shared with staff, “showers help wash away the aches and pains of sleeping on the ground.
 After a shower, I am ready to think about housing again.”

 In 2016, the Day Center provided more than 30,000 showers to people living on the streets and people did nearly 4,000 loads of laundry.
 Imagine how many lives have been changed.